 The military is on the cusp of a major technological revolution, in which warfare is conducted by unmanned and increasingly autonomous weapon systems.
-However, unlike the last "sea change," during the Cold War, when advanced technologies were developed primarily by the Department of Defense (DoD), the key technology enablers today are being developed mostly in the commercial world.
-This study looks at the state-of-the-art of AI, machine-learning, and robot technologies, and their potential future military implications for autonomous (and semi-autonomous) weapon systems.
-While no one can predict how AI will evolve or predict its impact on the development of military autonomous systems, it is possible to anticipate many of the conceptual, technical, and operational challenges that DoD will face as it increasingly turns to AI-based technologies.
-This study examines key issues, identifies analysis gaps, and provides a roadmap of opportunities and challenges.
-It concludes with a list of recommended future studies.
+This exploratory study considers the state-of-the-art of artificial intelligence (AI), machine-learning, and robot technologies, and their potential future military implications for autonomous (and semi-autonomous) weapon systems.
+Although no one can predict how AI will evolve or how it will affect the development of military autonomous systems, we can anticipate many of the conceptual, technical, and operational challenges that DOD will face as it increasingly turns to AI-based technologies.
+We identified four key gaps facing DOD as the military evolves toward an "autonomy era": (1) a mismatch of timescales between the pace of commercial innovation and DOD's acquisition process; (2) an underappreciation of the fundamental unpredictability of autonomous systems; (3) a lack of a universally agreed upon conceptual framework for autonomy; and (4) a disconnect between the design of autonomous systems and CONOPS development.
+We examine these gaps, provide a roadmap of opportunities and challenges, and identify areas of future studies.